fieldtrip/website/example/source/sphere_fitting.md

     - /example/sphere_fitting/
 ---

-# Fitting a template MRI to the MEG Polhemus head shape

 This example script demonstrates how to fit a sphere to the MEG Polhemus recorded head shape, how to fit a sphere to a template MRI, and subsequently use the two fitted spheres to scale the template MRI such that it fits the MEG Polhemus head shape.
 This example has been written with a Elekta-system fif-file in mind.
 Accordingly, the variable 'dataset', specified below should point to a fif-file that includes a Polhemus-based headshape description.

     load standard_mri % Colin 27 template in fieldtrip